Speak to our specialist nurses

 If you have any questions about diagnosing pancreatic cancer, you can speak to our specialist nurses on our free Support Line.

 Pancreatic cancer can cause jaundice.
-Signs of jaundice include yellow skin and eyes, dark urine, pale poo and itchy skin.
+Signs of jaundice include yellow skin and eyes, dark pee, pale poo and itchy skin.
+Yellow skin may be less obvious if you have brown or black skin, but you may notice the white part of your eyes looks yellow.

 1.1 If you have jaundice and suspected pancreatic cancer, you should be offered a computerised tomography (CT) scan before treatment for jaundice.